krakrukra/PocketAdmin/README.md

 was successfully compiled and tested with arm-none-eabi-gcc version 7.3.1

 flashing software used = openocd
-IDE used = emacs text editor + Makefile  (you will need to have make utility installed)
+IDE used = emacs text editor + Makefile
 depends on libgcc.a, which together with the linker script, startup code
 and openocd configuration files is included in this repository.